FrostyLabs/frostylabs.github.io/_posts/2020-05-09-htb-obscurity.md

 ![Image](assets/img/writeups/hackthebox/obscurity/image-17.png)

-So all we need to do to get the reverse shell is to place some Python reverse shellcode (pentest monkey reverse shell cheat sheet).
+So all we need to do to get the reverse shell is to place some Python reverse shellcode [pentest monkey reverse shell cheat sheet](https://google.com).

 ```py
 #!/usr/bin/env python3